 The Ningaloo Reef is a hub of aquatic activity thanks to its nutrient-rich waters and location along the warm East Indian Ocean.
 You could glimpse moray eels darting out of caves of cabbage coral, witness hundreds of tiny cleaner-fish nibbling a tiger shark, or swim with dugongs (a cousin of the manatee).
 The coral itself resembles a bag of assorted candies, a plethora of gleaming lumps and bumps.

-Snorkeling with whale sharks, which is a bit like swimming alongside a London bus, is the reef’s main, but you’ll still see a lot of underwater life by simply drift-snorkeling from the area’s beaches.
+Snorkelling with whale sharks, which is a bit like swimming alongside a London bus, is the reef’s main, but you’ll still see a lot of underwater life by simply drift-snorkelling from the area’s beaches.
 You can try both of these experiences by staying at Sal Salis, a luxe wilderness camp on the dune fields of Cape Range National Park.

 Get me there: Dive with whale sharks, spot quokkas and snorkel with sturgeonfish on a wildlife journey around Western Australia.